ROCm/TransferBench/docs/how to/use-transferbench.rst

      - Number of SEs to use (CPU threads or GPU threadblocks)

    * - srcMemL
-     - Source memory locations (Where the data is read)
+     - Source memory locations (where the data is read)

    * - Executor
-     - | Executor is specified by a character indicating type, followed by the device index (0-indexed)
+     - | Executor is specified by a character indicating type, followed by the device index (0-indexed):
        | - C: CPU-executed  (indexed from 0 to NUMA nodes - 1)
        | - G: GPU-executed  (indexed from 0 to GPUs - 1)
        | - D: DMA-executor  (indexed from 0 to GPUs - 1)